Vault Secrets for Image Pull Authorization

 Create Credentials

 The type of username and password that is required to pull your image depends on the registry.
 The credentials are usually the same that you use for the registry through the Docker CLI.
-For example, they would be the same credentials that you use for docker login
+For example, they would be the same credentials that you use for docker login before you pull the image with docker pull.

 Vault secrets for image authorization is intended for use with external registries, such as Docker Hub.
 For private repositories in Container Registry, use IAM policies based upon Container Instances resource principals.
-For more information, see Container Instances Policy Examples.
+For more information, see Policy Examples.

 Create Your Vault Secret

-fields.
+Create a vault secret that contains the image pull credentials.
+The secret must be a JSON string with username and password fields.
 Any additional fields will be ignored.
 Take note of the OCID of the secret that you create because you will need the OCID later in the process.

 For example, if your username is "container-instance-user" and your password is "<example-password>", then the secret will be: